 It is also call the “Eucharist”, which means “giving thanks” in Ancient Greek, because we “give thanks” to God for Jesus, and we give thanks to Jesus for sacrificing himself for us.

-Today, we honour the rich diversity of this symbol, while all agreeing: something enormously powerful happens at Communion.
+Something enormously powerful happens at Communion.
 People’s lives are changed.
 Christ meets us vividly in bread and wine.
 We see the world differently.
 Sometimes this happens in a profound, astonishing moment; other times, the transformation seeps quietly into our flesh and our blood, a metamorphosis that happens over years.
 It used to be that you couldn’t be admitted to Communion until you could “understand it”.
-Now days, many people will say it is not something that can be understood with the head alone.
-Some things need to be lived in order to be “understood”.
+Now, many people will say it is not something that can be understood but received as the gift of Jesus' self to us.

 If you feel called to meet Christ in bread and wine, come to Communion.
 Open your hands and your heart, and say yes to Christ’s invitation.
 Do not worry if you don’t know how to “do” it: we’re friendly.
 The Priest or your fellow worshippers will be happy to help you or your children learn how to receive Communion.